eoghanmcilwaine/wordpress-plugin-math-input-with-mathquill/readme.txt

 == Changelog ==

 = 0.2.2 =
+* Add toolbar buttons for superscript and subscript
 * Show an error message when the clipboard function isn't available

 = 0.2.1 =